-SEA SHARP is a British-American poet, performer, and playwright whose work explores themes of home, trauma, identity and anything else that makes them feel uncomfortable.
-They are author of Black Cotton (Waterloo Press, 2019) and of the Prairie Seed Poetry Prize winning book, The Swagger of Dorothy Gale & Other Filthy Ways to Strut (Ice Cube Press, 2017).
+SEA SHARP is a British-American poet, performer, and playwright whose work explores themes of home, trauma, identity, and anything else that makes them feel uncomfortable.
+They are the author of 'Black Cotton' (Waterloo Press, 2019) and of the Prairie Seed Poetry Prize-winning book, 'The Swagger of Dorothy Gale & Other Filthy Ways to Strut' (Ice Cube Press, 2017).

-Having performed their poetry in over 30 events and festivals since 2016, Sea Sharp has “rubbed elbows” with seasoned artists such as Grace Nichols, Travis Alabanza, Dean Atta, Lemn Sissay, Juno Dawson, Disraeli, Chuck SJ, Zena Edwards, Anthony Anaxagorou, Colin Grant, Elba Inez, Kat Francois, and “the grandfathers of hip hop music”, The Last Poets.
+Having performed their poetry in over a hundred events and festivals since 2016, Sea Sharp has “rubbed elbows” with seasoned artists such as Grace Nichols, Travis Alabanza, Dean Atta, Lemn Sissay, Juno Dawson, Disraeli, Chuck SJ, Zena Edwards, Anthony Anaxagorou, Colin Grant, Elba Inez, Kat Francois, and “the grandfathers of hip hop music”, The Last Poets.

-By constructing performance art that makes use of spoken word in ways that are said to be “emotively confrontational and politically charged,” Sharp offers uncompromising critiques on how we continuously mistreat each other, ourselves and our planet.
+By constructing performance art that makes use of spoken word in ways that are said to be “emotively confrontational and politically charged,” Sharp offers uncompromising critiques on how we continuously mistreat each other, ourselves, and our planet.

-Sea Sharp has a Bachelor of Arts degree in Creative Writing and Literature, a minor degree in Theatre and another minor in Gender, Women, and Sexuality Studies from Kansas State University.
+Sea Sharp has a Bachelor of Arts degree in Creative Writing and Literature, a minor degree in Theatre, and another minor in Gender, Women, and Sexuality Studies from Kansas State University.